dan-koller/static-code-analyzer/README.md

 This simple static analyzer tool finds common stylistic issues in Python code.
 I built this tool to help me learn more about static analysis and regular expressions.
 It is not meant to be a replacement for a full-fledged static analysis tool like Pylint or Pyflakes.

-This is part of a [JetBrains Academy](https://hyperskill.org/projects/112) project.

 ## Requirements

--   Python 3
+-   Python 3.9 or higher

 _No external libraries are required._